yunaranyancat/musubi/_posts/2019-09-15-OSCP_Review.md

 After that,  I paused the video then proceed my enumeration and then repeat the methods until I manage to root the machine.
 This will give me new enumeration and exploitation ideas or techniques which I can try to use them on other boxes later on.

 After I have rooted a machine, I re-watched Ippsec videos without pausing.
 This is the moment where I wanted to know how he did it and what's different than what I did and how can I improve my enumeration techniques.
-The special thing about his videos are he didn't root it only one way, but he also will try to find another way of enumerating the machine.
+The special thing about his videos is he didn't root it only one way, but he also will try to find another way of enumerating the machine.
 (This also can be done by reading different writeups available online).

 And the last cycle is optional, re-root the machine without any help.
 (Practice what you just learned + what you already know)